 Douglas L Abernathy

-Senior scientists and group leader, Direct Geometry Spectroscopy
+Distinguished Scientist and Group Leader, Direct Geometry Spectroscopy

 Doug Abernathy received his PhD from the Massachusetts Institute of Technology in 1993.
 He was a research scientist at the European Synchrotron Radiation Facility from 1993 to 1998, working at the Troika beamline ID-10, contributing to the development of coherent x-rays to study structure and dynamics in condensed matter systems.
 Doug was hired by Oak Ridge National Laboratory in 1998 to work on the Spallation Neutron Source Project, initially working at the Intense Pulsed Neutron Source at Argonne National Laboratory.
 From 2001 to 2007 he was the lead instrument scientist for the wide Angular-Range Chopper Spectrometer (ARCS) construction project.
 Doug continues in the role of point-of-contact for ARCS at the Spallation Neutron Source (SNS), guiding the operation and development of the instrument for the benefit of the Neutron Sciences Directorate user program.